dmz44/Robotics_Assignment_1/README.md

 While we highly recommend that you use the provided Laptop, you can choose to use your own portable PC for simulations and physical robot control.
 This might be beneficial for you, as access to the robot is limited to support multiple student groups.

+The hardware requirement is hardware capable of supporting the Ubuntu 24 Operating System with a relatively modern Nvidia GPU, a microphone, and a speaker.

 The following instructions are based on a manual provided by the manufacturer, Robotis.
 We are using the ROS 2 version Humble.
 Please select Humble on the website.

 **(Original URL)**